django-salesforce/django-salesforce/README.rst

    not important.)

 5. Add a setting ``DJSF_LICENSE_KEY = "Your Name or Company / email //our.signature=="``
-   if you need it for Django 4.2 now.
+   if you need it for Django 5.0 or 4.2.

 6. **Verify** that everything important is configured correctly by running the command ``python manage.py check --database=salesforce``.